 - Participant level of preparation

 Audit duration includes the entire on-site process, from introductions to the closing summary of findings and any non-conformances.
-Auditors should be prepared to explain any substantial deviations from estimated audit duration if requested by the CB.
+Auditors should be prepared to explain any substantial deviations from estimated audit duration if requested by the certification body.

 How is this standard and certification different from other programs?